 Throughout your time at SFCC, you will have a robust community of faculty, staff, and students here to support you.
 In addition to a team of academic advisors, you will have access to our tutoring center, counseling services, accessibility services, and a fitness center.
 We also offer opportunities for international student engagement through our student government, clubs, and other programs.
 We have a beautiful campus located on the southside of Santa Fe with views of the surrounding mountains.
 You will find a rich local culture, plentiful food options, and an exciting arts and entertainment scene in Santa Fe.

 How to apply as an F-1 student

-International student applicants must mail a complete application packet directly to SFCC by June 1 for Fall semester admission or November 1 for Spring semester admission.
+International student applicants must complete all application materials by June 1 for Fall semester admission or November 1 for Spring semester admission.

 Once we process your application, we will issue you a Form I-20, or Certificate of Eligibility.

 Next, you will pay the I-901 SEVIS fee.
 You will then bring your Form I-20 to the U.S. embassy or consulate in your country of residence and apply for your F-1 visa (Note: visas cannot be issued inside the United States).

 For detailed instructions on degree program eligibility and how to apply, see our International Student Applicants page.

 For questions on applying to or studying at SFCC as an international student, please contact Principal Designated School Official (PDSO), Nicole Ferreira, at 505-428-1842.
 Email inquiries are also welcomed at email@example.com.